zevv/nim-memory/nim-memory.md

 Traditionally, C programs use two common methods used for organizing objects in computer memory: the _stack_ and the _heap_.
 Both methods serve different purposes and have very different characteristics.
+Nim code is compiled to C or C++ code, so Nim naturally shares the memory model of these languages.

-=== Stacks
+=== The stack

 A stack is a region of memory where data is always added and removed from one end.
 This is called "last-in-first-out" (LIFO).